 The Vanquish Volante’s interiors match the car’s exterior coloring, style, and sophistication.
-Comfortably accommodating four individuals, the car has used luxurious materials to dress its insides: full grain Luxmil leather with optional quilting, metal controls, and satin chrome trim underscore the car’s well-appointed nature.
+Comfortably accommodating four individuals, the car has used luxurious materials to dress its insides: full-grain Luxmil leather with optional quilting, metal controls, and satin chrome trim underscore the car’s well-appointed nature.
 You can customize the interiors to the color of your choice, choosing from a wide range of color combinations.

-Another highlight in the car is its full length windscreen – a first for Aston Martin.
+Another highlight in the car is its full-length windscreen – a first for Aston Martin.
 The glass panel of the car stretches high enough to meet the fabric roof, thereby providing a clean transition.

 The car has a Bang & Olufsen BeoSound system that monitors and adapts based on open-top conditions.

-Priced from $297,995 in the United States, first deliveries of the 2014 Vanquish Volante are expected to begin across the Americas from early next year.
+Priced from $297,995 in the United States, the first deliveries of the 2014 Vanquish Volante are expected to begin across the Americas from early next year.